hseligson1/kustomize-gitops-example/README.md

 # Applied GitOps with ArgoCD and Kustomize

-This is a sample web application including a kustomization.yaml file, using Kustomize.
+This is a sample web application that includes both a base and overlays folder with a kustomization.yaml file and config-map.yaml file, to deploy in Staging and Production using Kustomize.
 We'll explain 2 ways to deploy this application using both Kustomize and ArgoCD.

 ## Prerequisites